Tony Goldwyn: Career

 Following his departure from drama school, Goldwyn began acting in guest star roles in the mid-1980s.
-Goldwyn had his breakthrough role in playing Carl Bruner, friend-turned-betrayer of Patrick Swayze's character Sam Wheat, in the fantasy thriller Ghost.
+He had his breakthrough role in playing Carl Bruner, friend-turned-betrayer of Patrick Swayze's character Sam Wheat, in the fantasy thriller Ghost.
 It was the highest grossing film of 1990 and the most rented videocassette of 1991.
-For his performance Goldwyn was nominated for the Saturn Award for Best Supporting Actor.
+For his performance, Goldwyn was nominated for the Saturn Award for Best Supporting Actor.
 Goldwyn appeared in the comedy series Designing Women, in which he played a young interior designer named Kendall Dobbs, an HIV-positive man dying from AIDS who asked the women of Sugarbakers to design his funeral.
 In the HBO miniseries From the Earth to the Moon, Goldwyn played astronaut Neil Armstrong, commander of Apollo 11.
 He also voiced the title character in the 1999 animated feature film Tarzan, which was produced by Walt Disney Feature Animation and grossed over $400 million.
 He reprised the role in the video games Tarzan: Untamed and Kingdom Hearts.

 Goldwyn had a recurring role on the NBC-Universal drama Law & Order: Criminal Intent as Frank Goren, brother of lead character Robert Goren, played by Vincent D'Onofrio.
 He also did acting and directing duties for the first season of Dexter for Showtime (brother John Goldwyn is executive producer).
 As a stage actor Goldwyn has appeared twice in Off-Broadway shows at Second Stage Theatre and on Broadway at Circle in the Square Theatre.
 At Second Stage Theatre he appeared in Theresa Rebeck's Spike Heels (1992) alongside Kevin Bacon and Julie White.
 In the summer of 2006 at Second Stage Theatre he starred opposite Kate Burton in another Rebeck play, The Water's Edge.
 Goldwyn played J. D. Sheldrake, the philandering business executive, in the Broadway musical Promises, Promises, starring Sean Hayes and Kristin Chenoweth.
 The cast recording was released on June 23, 2010, with Goldwyn on three tracks.